LeavesLei/Refed/README.md

 - **some python packages**: [`skimage`](https://scikit-image.org/), [`opencv`](https://opencv.org/), [`tensorflow`](https://www.tensorflow.org/), [`sklearn`](https://scikit-learn.org/)

 ### Note
 REFED is still in progress.
 So we cannot open source code of REFED due to business reasons.
-If you are intereted in the program and want to to more details, please send an e-mail to me.
+If you are intereted in the program and want to know more details, please send an e-mail to me.
 Thanks for your understanding.